MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 You assign roles to identities by using role-based access control (RBAC). **Always use IdP-provided RBAC** to take advantage of features that enable you to apply access control consistently and revoke it rigorously.

 **Use built-in roles.** They're designed to cover most use cases.
-Custom roles are powerful and sometimes useful, but you should be reserved for scenarios in which built-in roles won't work.
+Custom roles are powerful and sometimes useful, but you should reserve them for scenarios in which built-in roles won't work.
 Customization leads to complexity that increases confusion and makes automation more complex, challenging, and fragile.
 These factors all negatively impact security.

 **Grant roles that start with least privilege and add more based your operational or data access needs**.
 Your technical teams must have clear guidance to implement permissions.